gatherworkshops/arduino/_courses/taster/motor.md

       ## Full Circuit Test

-      Turn the dial to change the colour of your LED.
+      Press different points on the soft potentiometer.

-      Your potentiometer should now act like a colour picker.
+      Your motor should spin at different speeds.
       {:.checkpoint}